-Home / Community Engagement & Business Development Programs / Social Enterprise Programs
+Home / Community Engagement & Business Development Programs / Social Enterprise Program

-Innovative social enterprise that proves employment and entrepreneurial opportunities for UPAC Client and City Heights’ residents.
+Innovative social enterprise that provides employment and entrepreneurial opportunities for UPAC at-risk youth, allowing youth to learn skills and earn money while staying in school.

-The neighborhood Enterprise Center (NEC) and Timmy’s Place Pizzeria and Print are social enterprise programs—revenue generating businesses with a social mission.
-When you eat and shop at NEC and Timmy’s Place you receive quality food and merchandise and help improve the lives of San Diego youth!
-All revenue generated from each social enterprise goes into the on-going operation of the program, providing jobs and opportunities for at-risk youth.
+The neighborhood Enterprise Center (NEC) is a social enterprise program—a revenue generating business with a social mission.
+When you eat and shop at NEC you receive high quality food and merchandise and help improve the lives of San Diego youth!
+All revenue generated from the social enterprise goes into the on-going operation of the program, providing jobs and opportunities for at-risk youth.

 Neighborhood Enterprise Center